-At the 12° and 15° N moorings, meridional currents to the south of the moorings tend to vary out of phase with SSS at the moorings (Figs. 11b,c).
+At the 12°N and 15°N moorings, meridional currents to the south of the moorings tend to vary out of phase with SSS at the moorings (Fig. 11b,c).
 The correlation is -0.6 at each location, which is significant at the 95% level.
-The out-of-phase relationships suggest that stronger northward currents result in the arrival of fresher water from the south.
-The lower SSS could be because of the advection of more freshwater from the south or a reduction in travel time of the low SSS water to the mooring, resulting in less evaporation and vertical mixing during transit to the mooring and hence lower SSS.
-Whatever the mechanism, these results suggest that ocean circulation may drive a significant portion of interannual variability of SSS as far north as 15° N in the Atlantic.
+The out of phase relationships suggest that stronger northward currents result in the arrival of fresher water from the south.
+The lower SSS could be due to the advection of more freshwater from the south, or to a reduction in travel time of the low-SSS water to the mooring, resulting in less evaporation and vertical mixing during transit to the mooring, and hence lower SSS.
+Whatever the mechanism, these results suggest that ocean circulation may drive a significant portion of interannual variability of SSS as far north as 15°N in the Atlantic.

-5. Summary and discussion
+562 5 Summary and discussion

-Observations from Aquarius and Argo show a strong decrease in SSS in the western tropical North Atlantic $(5^{\circ}-10^{\circ}N, 30^{\circ}-50^{\circ}W)$ during boreal summer and fall.
+Observations from Aquarius and Argo show a strong decrease in SSS in the western tropical North Atlantic (5°N-10°N, 30°W-50°W) during boreal summer and fall.
 West of 40°W this freshening is driven primarily by eastward transport of freshwater from the Amazon, while to the east it is forced mainly by an increase in precipitation as the ITCZ moves northward.
 During boreal fall through spring, low-salinity water from the equatorial Atlantic is dispersed northward to 20°N, consistent with a strengthening of the mean northward surface currents during boreal fall and winter.

-Measurements from a meridional line of moorings in the central tropical North Atlantic (38°W) support the conclusions drawn from satellite data and Argo profiles.
-The moorings show a pronounced decrease in SSS at 8°N during boreal fall that results from eastward advection of low SSS water from the Amazon and an increase in rainfall as the ITCZ moves northward.
-The northward progression of the low SSS water generates abrupt drops in SSS of 1-2.5 psu at 12°N, 0.5-1 psu at 15°N, and ~ 0.5 psu at 20°N, usually within a period of one to two weeks.
-The travel speed of the low SSS water between the 12° and 20°N moorings is consistent with advection by the mean currents and a southwest to northeast tilt of the front's leading edge.
-The transport mechanism between 8° and 12°N is less clear and may involve a combination of the northward progression of the ITCZ and meridional advection.

-As the low SSS water moves northward, it is damped by surface evaporation and vertical turbulent mixing.
-As a result, in the upper 20 m, northward freshwater transport associated with the low SSS water's passage amounts to 0.7 m at 12°N , 0.5 m at 15°N , and 0.3 m at 20°N on average.
-We estimate that vertical mixing accounts for 52% and 22% of the loss of freshwater between 12° and 15°N and 15° and 20°N , respectively, with the remainder removed by the surface moisture flux.
-Between 8° and 12°N , the freshwater transport decreases northward despite an input of freshwater from the surface.
-As a result, vertical mixing tends to decrease the transport at a rate that is 34% larger than the rate of increase due to the surface flux.
+Measurements from a meridional line of moorings in the central tropical North 570 Atlantic (38°W) support the conclusions drawn from satellite data and Argo profiles.
+571 The moorings show a pronounced decrease in SSS at 8°N during boreal fall that results 572 from eastward advection of low-SSS water from the Amazon and an increase in rain-573 fall as the ITCZ moves northward.
+The northward progression of the low-SSS water 574 generates abrupt drops in SSS of 1-2.5 psu at 12°N, 0.5-1 psu at 15°N, and $\sim 0.5$ psu 575 at 20°N, usually within a period of one to two weeks.
+The travel speed of the low-SSS 576 water between the 12°N and 20°N moorings is consistent with advection by the mean 577 currents and a southwest to northeast tilt of the front's leading edge.
+The transport 578 mechanism between 8°N and 12°N is less clear and may involve a combination of the 579 northward progression of the ITCZ and meridional advection.
+580 and vertical turbulent mixing.
+As a result, in the upper 20 m, northward freshwater 582 transport associated with the low-SSS water's passage amounts to 0.7 m at 12°N, 0.5 m 583 at $15^{\circ}$ N, and 0.3 m at $20^{\circ}$ N on average.
+We estimate that vertical mixing accounts for 584 52% and 22% of the loss of freshwater between 12°N-15°N and 15°N-20°N, respectively, 585 with the remainder removed by the surface moisture flux.
+Between $8^{\circ}N$ and $12^{\circ}N$ 586 the freshwater transport decreases northward despite an input of freshwater from the 587 surface.
+As a result, vertical mixing tends to decrease the transport at a rate that is 588 34% larger than the rate of increase due to the surface flux.
+589